axelerant/gc-testimonials-to-testimonials/README.md

 ## Support

 This is a developer's portal for GC Testimonials to Testimonials Widget and should not be used for support.
-Please visit the [GC Testimonials to Testimonials Knowledge Base](https://aihrus.zendesk.com/categories/20104507-Testimonials-Widget) for frequently asked questions, offering ideas, or getting support.
+Please visit the [GC Testimonials to Testimonials Widget Knowledge Base](https://aihrus.zendesk.com/categories/20104507-Testimonials-Widget) for frequently asked questions, offering ideas, or getting support.

 ## Contributions

-Anyone is welcome to contribute to GC Testimonials to Testimonials.
+Anyone is welcome to contribute to GC Testimonials to Testimonials Widget.
 Please [read the guidelines](https://github.com/michael-cannon/gc-testimonials-to-testimonials/blob/master/CONTRIBUTING.md) for contributing to this repository.

 There are various ways you can contribute: